swaptacular/swpt-k8s-config/README.md

 $ cd ~
 $ mkdir src  # You may use other directory, if that is more convenient.
 $ cd src
-$ git clone git@github.com:swaptacular/swpt-k8s-config.git
+$ git clone git@github.com:johndoe/swpt-k8s-config.git
 $ cd swpt-k8s-config/
 $ pwd
 /home/johndoe/src/swpt-k8s-config
 ```

+## Choose and create a cluster name

-Once you have chosen a name for your cluster (`prod` for example), you
+Once you have chosen a name for your cluster (`dev` for example), you
 need to create sub-directories with this name in the `clusters/`,
 `infrastructure/`, and `apps/` directories.
 In these directories,
-there are already sub-directories named `dev` -- use them as a
+there are already sub-directories named `example` -- use them as a
 template.
 Pay close attention to the comments in the various
 `kustomization.yaml` files, and adapt these files according to your
 needs.
 Also, note that the `secrets/` sub-directories contain